third-eye-cyborg/AscendedSocial/replit.md

 - **Oracle System**: AI-powered daily readings, recommendations, and tarot-style guidance based on user behavior.
 - **Premium Subscriptions**: Managed by RevenueCat and Paddle, offering features like unlimited energy and enhanced oracle readings.
 - **Zero Trust Security**: Four-layer model using Cloudflare Zero Trust for user authentication, admin access, network protection, and API protection.
+- **Privacy Compliance**:
+  - DSAR form (`/dsar`) for GDPR data subject access requests (access, deletion, rectification, portability, restriction, objection)
+  - Do Not Sell form (`/do-not-sell-form`) for CCPA opt-out requests
+  - Consent audit logging with Probo integration (`POST /api/privacy/consent/audit`)
+  - Cloudflare Turnstile security verification on all privacy forms (enabled on production domains)

 ### System Design Choices
 The project enforces strict codebase standards for folder structure, file cleanup, documentation placement, and code structure.
 A sophisticated design-to-code workflow integrates Figma, Storybook, Cypress, Playwright, Browserless, and Chromatic for visual regression testing.
-Comprehensive GDPR compliance is achieved with Klaro for cookie consent and Fides for privacy orchestration.
+Comprehensive GDPR and CCPA compliance is achieved with TermsHub for cookie consent management, Fides for privacy orchestration, Probo (open-source) for consent auditing, and Cloudflare D1 EU database for secure consent storage.
+Dedicated DSAR (Data Subject Access Request) and Do Not Sell forms provide users with direct access to their privacy rights.

 ## External Dependencies